Are you thinking of setting up a blog? But not sure how to make money from it?

 Google Adsense has very strict terms and conditions when it comes to approve a blog/website.
 If you're not getting approved by Adsense then checked out these best Google Adsense Alternatives.
 These alternatives has easy approval process and some even pays more than Adsense.

 That said, advertising is not one of the best ways to earn revenue.
 You need at least a million visitors annually for high-paying ad networks to take you seriously.
-However, combining this with other monetization avenues can add up to a healthy sum at the end of the month
+However, combining this with other monetization avenues like affiliate marketing can add up to a healthy sum at the end of the month.

 6. Sponsored Content